kaiso12/favicon-leak/README.md

 ### Your browser history leaks via favicon.
 Check now!

+> This repo is for demonstration purposes only

 Recently read this research [pdf](http://web.archive.org/web/20210210122008/https://www.cs.uic.edu/~polakis/papers/solomos-ndss21.pdf), after that I decided to look for more efficient ways to use F-Cache, than doing dozen of redirects.

 I started looking for a way to test F-Cache via javascript.
 During the experiments, I found several ways to do this, but I will describe the most interesting one(in my opinion).